wp-plugins/wp-sitemap-page/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Fix some bug
+* Include the Custom Post Type on the sitemap
+* Possibility to customize the way the posts will be displayed

 = 1.0.3 =
-Fix a translation error with the default language (cf. English) for the word "category".
+Fix a translation error

 = 1.0.2 =
 Fix a bug of a function that has been renamed.